acyuzuguler/TyphoonMLA-community/README.md

-# Tree-MLA Community Repo
+# TyphoonMLA Community Repo

-Run TreeMLA on your own machine or on a server.
+Run TyphoonMLA on your own machine or on a server.

 Results are collected from community contributors. **Feel free to create a pull request with your results from different platforms.** We will show all benchmark results in the main page.